 It’s that time of year – or soon will be, depending on where you live, when we will be bringing in fresh cut flowers from our yard and gardens to make pretty bouquets around the house!
 Of course, we want these beautiful blooms to last as long as possible, so today I’m sharing tips to keep your flowers fresh – including a DIY Flower Food / Preservative.

-Keep Garden Flowers Fresh Longer
+7 Tips to Keep Garden Flowers Fresh Longer

 - Cut flowers from your yard and garden early in the morning or in the evening.